-feedback on all protocols for their midwifery pro- required to be evidence-based and in accordance detailed midwifery application. ractice.
-Final pro tocol documents are MID 321 Collaborative Management This course reviews the indications for consulta according to F.S.
-467, the Midwifery Practice Ac Licensed Midwife as a member of a healthcare to communicating as a medical professional.
-Empl assessment from 64 B24 Florida Administrative and postpartum care to determine a site and pre prepared to interpret data to identify current an needs, establish a collaboration plan with a phy- dignity during transport/transfer. t.
-Students will e eam while honir hasis will be place Code during pr ovider for each nd potential hea explore the role on ng skills for ced on applying r enatal, intrapartu client.
-Students v lth problems and of a risk um vill bo l CLI 301 Clinical Lab Matriculating students only Students work directly with a qualified Preceptor throughout their education and progress throug assistance and management in the Antepartum Clinical experiences include participating in pre- labor and birth, and office procedures for midw Total gh a tiered proce , Intrapartum an enatal and postp ess of observation d Postpartum pe riod.
-Year 3, Semester 2MID 302Establishing a Practice Credits C lock Hours 30 This course is an overview of the professional a and maintaining a practice.
-Topics covered incl and paying employees (and yourself), setting up types of insurance and Medicaid preparing for ude incorporation accounts with b on, licensure, hiri labs, billing diffe ng rent their overall reproductive health, including understanding the normal life cycle of women, family planning, problems with the female reproductive system and breasts. infertility, and interpretation of lab test results.
-3 Protocol Development 45 introduction to the fundamentals of well-woman care.
-It supplies students with the knowledge and skills to provide care, support, and information to women regarding
+women, family planning, problems with the fem infertility, and interpretation of lab test results. ale reproductive sys stem and breasts, MID 311 Protocol Development This course provides an opportunity for student feedback on all protocols for their midwifery pro- required to be evidence-based and in accordance detailed midwifery application. s to research, write actice.
+Final protoco l documents are MID 321 Collaborative Management This course reviews the indications for consultat according to F.S.
+467, the Midwifery Practice Act Licensed Midwife as a member of a healthcare to communicating as a medical professional.
+Emph assessment from 64 B24 Florida Administrative and postpartum care to determine a site and pro- prepared to interpret data to identify current an needs, establish a collaboration plan with a phys- dignity during transport/transfer. tion, referral, and co .
+Students will explo- eam while honing sk asis will be placed o Code during prenat ovider for each clien d potential health p ore the role of a fills for on applying risk al, intrapartum at.
+Students will be problems and CLI 301 Clinical Lab Matriculating students only Students work directly with a qualified Preceptor throughout their education and progress throug assistance and management in the Antepartum, Clinical experiences include participating in pre- labor and birth, and office procedures for midwa Total r(s) in one or more on the tiered process of Intrapartum and Ponatal and postpartur ifery practices. f observation, stpartum period.
+Year 3, Semester 2 MID 302 Establishing a Practice Credits Clock Hours 30 This course is an overview of the professional a - and maintaining a practice.
+Topics covered inclu de incorporation, li censure, hiring and paying employees (and yourself), setting up types of insurance and Medicaid, preparing for h types of insurance and Medicaid, preparing for t marketing, fostering relationships with other midwives, maintaining an outstanding reputation, and creating a close-knit birthing community.